-Import Data – Planning Routes by Importing Data from Cloud-Based Storages
+Import Data – Plan Routes by Importing Data from the Cloud

 To plan a new route by importing a file from a particular cloud-based storage service, first, go to “Plan New Route” from the navigation menu.